Welberth77/CS50/project/README.md

 This **Online Pizza Ordering System** demonstrates the complete workflow from browsing the menu to finalizing an order, including price calculation and preparation time estimation.
 It showcases technical skills in web development and practical application, providing a strong foundation for future projects or real-world deployment.

 By completing this as the **CS50 final project**, it highlights both problem-solving ability and practical implementation skills, making it a comprehensive example of a full-stack web application.

+---

+## Acknowledgements

+I would like to sincerely thank everyone who contributed to the completion of this project.
+First and foremost, I am grateful to the instructors and staff of the **CS50 course** for providing such a comprehensive and challenging learning experience.
+The course offered not only theoretical knowledge but also practical exercises that greatly enhanced my understanding of computer science and programming concepts.

+I also want to thank the online community and fellow students who shared ideas, tips, and resources throughout the project.
+Their support and collaboration were invaluable in overcoming challenges related to web development, database management, and user interface design.

+Finally, I am thankful for the opportunity to work on a real-world project that combines multiple aspects of programming and software development.
+This experience has strengthened my skills, boosted my confidence, and motivated me to continue learning and building innovative projects in the future.